 Santa Susana Field Lab: A Summary

-The Santa Susana Field Lab is one of America's worst nuclear disasters but Boeing, NASA, and the federal Department of Energy are trying to get out of their legal and moral obligations to completely clean the site up...even as local children are fighting cancer.
+The Santa Susana Field Lab is one of America's worst nuclear disasters but Boeing, NASA, and the federal Department of Energy are trying to get out of their legal and moral obligations to completely clean up their mess at the site...even as local children are fighting cancer.

 America's worst meltdown

-In 1947 the Santa Susana Field Lab was used by Rocketdyne as a facility for their ten experimental nuclear reactors, a plutonium fuel fabrication facility, a sodium "burn pit," an “hot lab” where they processed much of America's nuclear waste.
-At least four of their ten nuclear reactors suffered partial meltdowns, including the 1959 meltdown which may be America's worst nuclear disaster in history.
-None of the facilities were built with containment structures which allowed an undisclosed amount of radiation to be released onto the residents living in nearby Simi Valley and West Hills.
-Carcinogenic chemicals and heavy metals that were used profusely at the site were allowed to seep into the ground.
+In 1947 the Santa Susana Field Lab was used by Rocketdyne as a facility for their ten experimental nuclear reactors, a plutonium fuel fabrication facility, a sodium "burn pit," and a “hot lab” where they processed much of America's nuclear waste.
+At least four of their ten nuclear reactors suffered partial meltdowns, including the 1959 meltdown which have been the worst nuclear disaster in America's history.
+None of the facilities were built with containment structures, which allowed an undisclosed amount of radiation to be released onto the residents living in nearby Simi Valley and West Hills.
+Carcinogenic chemicals and heavy metals used profusely at the site were allowed to seep into the ground.
 Today the site remains severely contaminated and the surrounding communities suffer above average cancer rates.

 pediatric cancer cluster